This is the online syllabus for my Sound Art class at Cooper Union Art School in NYC which I’ve been teaching since 2007.

 - “The Queen of the South” by Alvin Lucier

-- In class today we used a subwoofer driver to vibrate a tray of water to explore cymatic phenomena.
-There are special drivers called “tactile transducers” (AKA “bass shakers” or “aural exciters”) that are designed to vibrate surfaces instead of air.
+- In class today we used “tactile transducers” (AKA “bass shakers” or “aural exciters” or “contact speakers”) that are designed to vibrate surfaces instead of air.
 Parts Express sells a wide variety of them.
 You can also use a piezo buzzer element and a small audio transformer to turn lightweight rigid surfaces into speakers.
 (See book Handmade Electronic Music by Nic Collins)

 - German artist Markus Kison used tactile transducers to hide sound in a metal railing overlooking a river in Dresden.
 In “Touched Echo”, listeners put their elbows on the railing and cover their ears.
 The sound conducts through their bones, revealing aural artifacts of the WWII bombing of Dresden.